dwightwatson/dwightwatson.com-gatsby/src/posts/20180528-writing-maintainable-laravel-apps.md

 Often you might leave these sorts of feature rewrites until something comes along that requires some substantial changes and it gives you a good opportunity to make some overreaching improvements.
 However there have been times I've scheduled these sorts of changes just to better the app.

 > One example of this has been our (as yet, incomplete) project to replace our jQuery code with Vue components.
-The jQuery code *worked fine* and our customers will see no benefit from the migration to Vue components, but there's a morale boost in moving the app forward by adopting Laravel's front-end framework of choice and leaving old, unpleasant code behind.
+The jQuery code _worked fine_ and our customers will see no benefit from the migration to Vue components, but there's a morale boost in moving the app forward by adopting Laravel's front-end framework of choice and leaving old, unpleasant code behind.

-***
+---

-This might be a more controversial suggestion but it's an approach I've worked with for a while and it hasn't bitten me in the ass *yet*.
+This might be a more controversial suggestion but it's an approach I've worked with for a while and it hasn't bitten me in the ass _yet_.
 If you have the time to fix old design decisions even though it's going to hurt I think it's worth it.

 ## Write tests

-First getting into testing *is hard*.
+First getting into testing _is hard_.
 It's hard to get a sense of what to test and how to test it.
 It's hard to convince your superiors that the additional time to learn and implement these flows are worth it.
 The thing is that they are very much worth it.

 > If you don't have tests in your app then there's no better time to start then now.
 You don't need to start from scratch, instead just incrementally add tests as you can.
 For some real-world learning check out [Test Driven Laravel](https://course.testdrivenlaravel.com/) by Adam Wathan.